-- Global Positioning System (GPS) unit - device that reads satellite signals and then, through the use of mathematics, calculates your position on Earth as a latitude (how far north or south of the equator), longitude (how far east or west of Greenwich, UK) and altitude (how far above sea level).
+- Global Positioning System (GPS) unit - A device that reads satellite signals and, through the use of mathematics, calculates your position on Earth as a latitude (how far north or south of the equator), longitude (how far east or west of Greenwich in Britain) and altitude (how far above sea level).

 - Waypoint - A (usually two-dimensional) coordinate representing a position on Earth.

 Find general information for state parks on each state park's activities page or locate possible geocaches at the following websites: